 - How do you determine our employees’ eligibility and ensure accuracy?

-- Do you send required compliance notices to employees?
+- Do you send required FMLA and other compliance notices to employees?
 If so, how are they managed?

 2. Claims submission and tracking